veganaize/closure-compiler/A-word-about-the-type-Object.md

 ## Overview
-`@type {Object}` seems like the right type in for a lot of javascript patterns.
-However, `Object` is a very loose type in the Closure Compiler type system and there is often a better type.
+`@type {Object}` seems like the right type for a lot of JavaScript patterns.
+But in the Closure Compiler type system, Object is a very loose type.
+There are usually better alternatives.

 ## Namespaces

-Namespace are best typed as simple @const:
+Namespace are best typed as `@const` without a type annotation:

     /** @const */ var ns = {};
     /** @const */ ns.anInnerNamespace = {};

-This lets the Closure Compiler type system to track the object as a unique anonymous type where as typing it as "Object" or the non-nullable variant "!Object", the compiler must treat it as any Object in the program (including any subtype of Object).
+This tells the Closure Compiler to track the object as a unique, anonymous type.
+By contrast, annotations like `@const {Object}` and `@type {Object}` tell the compiler to treat it as any Object in the program (including any subtype of Object).

 ## Enumerations

-Objects used to define a set of values should be typed as @enums.
+Objects used to define a set of values should be typed with `@enum`.
 Even if you don't use the enum name as a type anywhere, the enum definition restricts the object type and allows strong typing of the object.

     /** @enum {ValueType} */`
     var enum = {
-      KEY: value,
+      KEY: value
     };

 ## Maps

-Objects used as maps with dynamic property lookup or additions should be specified with type arguements so as to restrict the key and value types.
+Objects used as maps for runtime lookups should restrict their key and value types using generics.

-    /** @type {Object<number, number>} */
+    /** @type {!Object<number, number>} */
     var map = {};

-    /** @const {Object<string, ValueType>} */
+    /** @const {!Object<string, ValueType>} */
     var map = {
-      'key': value,
+      'key': value
     };